richard-delorenzi/web-site-design/index.md

 Your job is to fix the page: the writer got mixed up, and did some of it in `markdown` you need to convert to `HTML`.
 You can find examples of everything that you need on the page.

-This time you will so a little structure, including code to add style (it reads it from a file, we will ignore it until next lesson).
+This time you will see a little structure, including code to add style (it reads it from a file, we will ignore it until next lesson).

 When you have done, find out how to: (w3-schools may be of help)